Lake Ojibway: Paleohydrological evidence

-Paleohydrologists measure glacial varves, which are the annual changes in sedimentation from lakes in proximity to glaciers or ice sheets, as they will accumulate finer sediments in the winter and coarser in the summer.
+Paleohydrologists measure glacial varves, which are the annual changes in sedimentation from lakes in proximity to glaciers or ice sheets, as they will accumulate finer sediments in the winter and coarser sediments in the summer.
 The thickness of the varves and geochemical analyses can provide information on the evolution of the lakes and nearby glacial activity.
 Varves between locations can be correlated and amalgamated to validate and create a complete sedimentary record.
 Geomorphological residual structures such as eskers, morraines and terraces corroborate the glacial varve evidence.

 An extensive varve record from Lake Ojibway was produced by Swedish geologist Ernst Antevs in the 1920's.
 Antevs is responsible for the vast majority of glacial varve records in eastern Canada and New England and used his results from across these regions to construct one of the first chronologies for deglaciation.

-The Cochrane readvance
+Cochrane readvance

 The Lake Ojibway glacial varves provides evidence of the Cochrane readvance.
 This occurred when the Laurentide Ice Sheet temporarily reversed its retreat and moved southward.
-The exact time period of the Cochrane readvance is debated.
-One record points to the event lasting for a period of approximately 200 years beginning in ~8800 cal y BP.
+The time period of the Cochrane readvance is debated.
+One record points to the event lasting for a period of approximately 200 years beginning in ~8,800 cal y BP.
 Another says the Cochrane readvance occurred approximately 310 years before the draining of Lake Ojibway.
 The varve evidence from Lake Ojibway is coarser sediments and indications of water level lowering in the lake ~300 years before it is believed to have drained.

-Possible link to the 8.2-kiloyear event
+8.2-kiloyear event

-A combination of geomorphology and varve records show that Lake Ojibway had two distinct drainage periods: first subglacially ~8220 cal y BP followed by the ice dam rupture causing terminal drainage at ~8160 cal y BP.
+A combination of geomorphology and varve records show that Lake Ojibway had two distinct drainage periods: first subglacially ~8,220 cal y BP followed by the ice dam rupture causing terminal drainage at ~8,160 cal y BP.
 The draining of Lake Ojibway is a possible cause of the 8.2-kiloyear event.
-The theory is the influx of cold, freshwater from the glacial lakes into the North Atlantic caused a slow down of oceanic thermohaline circulation which caused a global cooling period.
+The theory is the influx of cold freshwater from the glacial lakes into the North Atlantic caused a slowdown of oceanic thermohaline circulation which caused a global cooling period.
 However, more evidence is needed to support this theory since it is doubted that the combination of ice sheet melt and proglacial lake drainage was enough influx of freshwater to have such a widespread impact on global climate.
 On the other hand, if the draining of Lake Ojibway did trigger the 8.2-kiloyear event, it suggests that relatively small changes can cause major impacts to the North Atlantic and potentially Earth's global systems.